 Jenninah lives with her father and her mother.
-She is responsible for carrying water, gathering firewood and gardening.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
+Jenninah works at home carrying water, gathering firewood and gardening.
 There are 6 children in the family.

 Because of your sponsorship, Jenninah will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

-Jenninah lives on the plains of Muganza Community, home to approximately 7,300 residents.
+Jenninah lives on the hillside community of Muganza, home to approximately 8,200 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Bafumbira and the most commonly spoken language is Rufumbira.

-The regional diet consists of beans, Irish potatoes and maize.
-Common health problems in this area include malaria, malnutrition, jiggers and respiratory tract infections.
-Most adults in Muganza Community work as subsistence farmers and earn the equivalent of $5 per month.
+The regional diet consists of maize, beans, bananas, Irish potatoes and sweet potatoes.
+Common health problems in this area include malaria, malnutrition, jiggers and respiratory infections.
+Most adults in Muganza work as subsistence farmers and earn the equivalent of $6 per month.
 This community needs water, vocational training centers, literacy programs, qualified teachers, improved farming methods and income-generating activities.

-Your sponsorship allows the staff of Muganza Child Development Center to provide Jenninah with Bible studies, medical treatment, exercise, games, counseling, community service opportunities, educational field trips, skills training and school fees.
+Your sponsorship allows the staff of Muganza Child Development Center to provide Jenninah with Bible studies, medical treatment, sports and games, counseling, community service opportunities, educational field trips, skills training and school fees.
 The center staff will also provide opportunities for project participation for the parents or guardians of Jenninah.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.